ATTX-project/ATTX-project.github.io/Import/attx_project/Running-Docker-application-stacks-in-Swarm-Mode,-in-5-VMS.md

-# Docker Application Stacks in Swarm Mode
+# Building Swarm Mode on a PC or Mac

 This guide exemplifies 5 VMs created with Vagrant and configured with Ansible, however one can use Docker Swarm Mode with Docker-Machine (https://docs.docker.com/machine/) as well.

 <!-- TOC START min:1 max:3 link:true update:true -->